VIC.GOV.AU | Policy and Advisory Library

 For international official travel, the personal travel allocations outlined in the table below apply.

-• Where the international travel is fully self-funded but the traveller is still representing DET, travel approval is required but the personal travel allocations stated in the table below do not apply.
-In these circumstances, approval for personal leave should nevertheless be sought from principals/regional directors.
+• Where international travel is fully self-funded, but the traveller is still representing DE, travel approval is required but the personal travel allocations stated in the table below do not apply.
+In these circumstances, approval for personal travel must be included in the travel application.

-• Where DET or an external individual or organisation funds all or part of the airfare for a trip, personal travel must be included in the travel request, and the personal travel allocations stated in the table below apply.
+• Where DE or an external individual or organisation funds all or part of the airfare for a trip, the personal travel allocations stated in the table below apply.

 Personal travel allocations during international travel